mkupferman/showcockpit2ma3/README.md

 2. For _swop_ functionality on a sequence button, the GrandMA3 OSC protocol expects `Swap` instead of `Swop`.

+3. Between GrandMA3 2.0.2.0 and 2.1.1.2, it stopped sending a 4th OSC argument for Fader feedback messages, and ShowCockpit expects 4 arguments.
+This proxy will add a dummy 4th argument to these messages.

 ## Requirements

 * Computer running [ShowCockpit](https://showcockpit.com/) 4.11.2.